Cloxygen/OSBot-QMiner/README.md

 * **Interactive HUD:** Showed runtime, XP gained, XP/hr, level progress bar, and simple toggle buttons for banking and world-hopping.
 * **On-Screen Selection:** Clicked rocks directly in the game window to select or deselect them before starting.
-* **Pre-Hovering:** Moved the mouse to the next rock while still mining the current one, keeping XP rates competitive and simulating human behavior.
+* **Pre-Hovering:** Moved the mouse to the next rock while still mining the current one, improving XP rates and simulating human behavior.
 * **Smart Banking:** Found the closest F2P or Members bank, walked there using web-walking, and deposited everything except pickaxes.
 * **Power Mining:** Dropped ores instantly when the inventory was full, keeping waterskins, coins, and pickaxes safe.
 * **World Hopping:** Automatically hopped worlds if all selected rocks were depleted, with members and F2P world separation.